-Since this issue, in June the China General Chamber of Commerce issued a notice on the development of national standards for e-commerce livestreaming.
-This new standards and regulations will have a positive impact on live streaming e-commerce, because these rules can increase the perception of safety and quality by consumers, and therefore lead to better sales for companies.
+Since this issue, in June the China General Chamber of Commerce issued a notice on the development of national standards for e-commerce live streaming.
+These new standards and regulations will have a positive impact on live streaming e-commerce because these rules can increase the perception of safety and quality by consumers, and therefore lead to better sales for companies.

 How can Japanese brands use live e-commerce to increase sales?

 Choose the most suitable e-commerce live streaming platform

 Before launching live streaming marketing campaigns it is necessary to understand which Chinese platform is the most suitable for your company by evaluating the different options in the market.
 The Chinese social media market is full of competitors, but GMA can help you to choose the best platform for your brand.